 The DCA 6 and IRC span tables differ on where to measure to and from for joist spans and cantilevers.
 Because of the differences in measuring points, and in the allowable spans and cantilevers between the DCA 6 and IRC span tables, you’ll get slightly different maximum deck spans from the house to the outside face for any given joist-depth/joist-spacing combination.

 These two resources, while valuable for most builders, have limitations.
 The span tables in the 2018 and earlier editions of the IRC and DCA 6 are limited to decks with a maximum of 40 psf (lb. per sq. ft.) live load and 10 psf dead load.
 The tables won’t work where ground snow loads exceed 40 psf, or for decks with heavy decking.
 For those, you can refer to the just-released 2021 IRC, which you can use with your code official’s approval.
 For decks with concentrated loads like a hot tub or heavy fireplace, you’ll have to consult an engineer.

 Species and size

-Both the IRC and DCA 6 joist-span tables list various wood species divided into three groupings (see bottom of page 69).
+Both the IRC and DCA 6 joist-span tables list various wood species divided into three groupings.
 The tables use #2 grade lumber for all species, and a wet-service factor has been applied.
 Because deck joists are exposed to weather, they can’t span as far as interior floor joists of the same size.
 The spans for dense wood species also include an incising factor, which accounts for a slight reduction in strength caused by the small slices that are made to allow chemical preservatives to penetrate.
 Wherever you’re building, the species of treated lumber available locally is likely covered in the tables.